danmorse314/Expected-Primary-Assists/README.md

 ![pass importance matrix](https://github.com/danmorse314/Expected-Primary-Assists/blob/main/figures/pass%20model%20feature%20importance.png)
 *Fig. 1*

-The distance traveled by the intended pass is far and away the most important feature in this model.
-Strength state, which in this case is simply number of skaters for the passing team minus the number of skaters for the opposing team (ie a 5-on-4 powerplay yields a strength of 1).
-Whether a pass was direct or indirect (indirect being passes off the boards) was also more important than all of our pass classifications.
-The most significant classification came with our slot pass, which makes sense as it's generally more difficult to find open space right in front of the net to get a pass through/ According to the final model, passes across the slot averaged a 54.2% completion probability vs 73.7% for all other passes.
+Whether or not a pass targets a defenseman is the most important factor in predicting a pass completion.
+Generally, passes to defensemen are done at the blue line or while regrouping in your defensive zone, both high-completion probability situations.
+The pass distance and strength state are intuitively and empirically important.
+The most significant pass classification came with our slot pass, which makes sense as it's generally more difficult to find open space right in front of the net to get a pass through/ According to the final model, passes across the slot averaged a 54.7% completion probability vs 73.6% for all other passes.

 ### Expected Goals